wyne-ybanez/Fast-Travel/README.md

 - Dcode Local storage tutorial used to access local storage data and display it for order summary in Specifications [page](https://www.youtube.com/watch?v=k8yJCeuP6I8&ab_channel=dcode)

+- Dcode Loading Gif image code used for all loading screen in all pages

 - Generate random order code to provide bookings with unique order ID's - here is the [link](https://www.drzon.net/posts/generate-random-order-number/)

 - AMI responsive screen devices used for specifying max/min width of media [queries](http://ami.responsivedesign.is/)

+- Theodore Anderson's Jasmine tutorial which helped me understand how to use the framework effectively - [link](https://www.youtube.com/watch?v=dFz2h7o0vqs&ab_channel=TheodoreAnderson)

 ### Content